ColinHorn/minigridscss/README.md

 # MiniGrid.scss

 A very minimal grid mixin, allowing you to set your breakpoints, container and gutters in seconds.
+Declare how many columns your elements span across.

 < 2kb in size.